-The Model has been prepared in accordance with the FMA and has been updated incorporating the latest applicable requirements of AASs and FRDs that were available as at 1 March 2021 for the reporting period ending 30 June 2021.
-Any additional pronouncements applicable to the 2020-21 reporting period that become available post publication of this Model will be issued by DTF in the form of FRD 1200 Accounting and reporting pronouncements closer to year end.
+The Model has been prepared in accordance with the FMA and has been updated incorporating the latest applicable requirements of AASs and FRDs that were available as at 1 March (in the current reporting period).
+Any additional pronouncements applicable to the current reporting period that become available post publication of this Model will be issued by DTF in the form of FRD 120 Accounting and reporting pronouncements closer to year end.